uetchy/LSTMVAE/README.md

 ```
 . ./src/each_case/serif/model/download_model.sh
 ```
-Test can be executed by
+Test can be executed from

 VAE